gsauthof/dracut-sshd/README.md

 ## FAQ

-- [How to make the early boot sshd listen on a non-standard port?]
+- How to make the early boot sshd listen on a non-standard port?
   A: If you really [want to do that][port] you can provide a `/etc/sysconfig/dracut-sshd` that defines `SSHD_OPTS` ([see also][port]).
+- Why does sshd hangs during early-boot when running dracut-sshd inside a virtual machine (VM)?
+  A: Most likely the VM guest is short of entropy and thus sshd blocks during startup (without logging a warning) for an indefinite amount of time.
+Possible up to the systemd service restart timeout.
+Directing some of the VM host's entropy into the VM guest fixes this issue ([cf. these comments for examples of how to do this][entropy]).

 ## Related Work